Androide47/Flask-Reactjs/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
-Ensure your code follows the project's coding standards and include appropriate tests.
+Ensure your code follows the project's coding standards and includes appropriate tests.

 ## License